go-simpler/styleguide/README.md

 > Any package in a library should be treated as importable (except for
 > `internal/*`).
 Any package in an application should be treated as
 > non-importable.

+### Panicking

+It's ok to panic if the problem is caused by incorrect usage of the library, not by user input (e.g. passing an odd number of arguments to a function that expects pairs).

+> Better to fall faster and louder if we're absolutely sure that the program is
+> not working correctly.

 ### Interface segregation